bulletin

 tact - tactic? tack?

-All the same the wave which brought Ashbery to the wider audience in Britain, published by Carcanet and reviewed consistently in Poetry Review, was hugely beneficial.
+All the same the wave which brought Ashbery to the wider audience in Britain, being published by Carcanet and reviewed consistently in Poetry Review, was largely beneficial.
 It did open people's minds and it did prove that there was a Something beyond Simon Armitage and Tony Harrison.
 And, Carcanet really did change direction.
 They did a collected Edwin Morgan, for example.
 And they collaborated with Paladin on some significant English poets of the 1960s.

 As for the British alternative of the 1980s... it's still a rumour.